tonybaloney/vscode-pets/docs/source/usage.rst

 ----------------------

 To switch the pet's window between *explorer (default)* and *panel*, you can use the command `vscode-pets.position`.
-Or in the setting pannel the option `Position`
+Or in the setting panel the option `Position`.

 .. image:: _static/position-setting.png